CMS-SUS-XPAG/GenLHEfiles/DecayStep/README.md

 If that worked without problems, you are ready to get started and decay your own files.
 To make that very easy, I have prepared a few files.
 You can find them in the directory PythiaScripts.
 They should be copied into the examples folder of your Pythia8 setup.
+You should not copy PythiaScripts/Makefile if you are using a standalone version of Pythia8.

 Please note that the LHE files you want to decay need to have the full SLHA information in the header.

 I will now give some details on each of the files, and will then show you how to run the decay step.